 How is 3D printing used in Engineering?

 Engineering the next generation of technology means you have to take advantage of the latest technology of today.
 3D printing allows engineers to test and evaluate their designs quickly, and affordably.
-Traditional methods often do not allow the freedom to create complex internal structures and geometries than 3D printers can handle with ease.
+Traditional methods often do not allow the freedom to create complex internal structures and geometries that 3D printers can handle with ease.

 Save time and money in development